Nikhil Pal Singh, Faculty Director

 Nikhil is a historian of the twentieth-century United States, who focuses on questions of race, political contention, and state power.
 He is the author of Black Is a Country: Race and the Unfinished Struggle for Democracy (Harvard University Press, 2004), winner of the Liberty Legacy Foundation Award from the Organization of American Historians, and the Norris and Carol Hundley Prize from the Pacific Coast Branch of the American Historical Association.
 He has published extensively on topics including the history of liberalism, war, black radicalism, and US foreign policy.
 His edited collection of the writings of legendary civil rights activist Jack O’Dell, Climbin’ Jacob’s Ladder: The Black Freedom Movement Writing of Jack O’Dell, was published in 2010 by the University of California Press, where he also serves as an editor for the American Crossroads book series.
 His next book, Exceptional Empire: Race and War in US Globalism, is forthcoming from Harvard University Press.

 Raechel is a creative producer and community events organizer.
-Her style is solutions-oriented and not convenience driven.
-She previously served as the graduate programs administrator for the Department of Social & Cultural Analysis at NYU and earned her Master’s degree from the NYU Gallatin School of Individualized Study where she studied the poetics and politics of documentary and everyday life.
-Her first documentary film, Town by the Water (2016), premiered at the Minneapolis St. Paul International Film Festival and she recently completed her second film After Now (2018) in collaboration with the NYU Prison Education Program.
+She previously served as the graduate programs coordinator for the Department of Social & Cultural Analysis at NYU, and earned her Master’s degree from the NYU Gallatin School of Individualized Study where she studied the poetics and politics of documentary and everyday life.
+Her first documentary film, Town by the Water (2016), premiered at the Minneapolis St. Paul International Film Festival.
+Raechel has nearly 10 years of experience working in higher education and has focused on building multidisciplinary partnerships, multimedia projects, and innovative communications as a way of increasing collaboration .

 Lauren Broussard, Re-Entry Administrator